Super-resolution imaging: Super-resolution principles

-The technical achievements of enhancing the performance of imaging-forming and –sensing devices now classified as super-resolution utilize to the fullest but always stay within the bounds imposed by the laws of physics and information theory.

 Techniques

 Optical or diffractive super-resolution

 Substituting spatial-frequency bands: Though the bandwidth allowable by diffraction is fixed, it can be positioned anywhere in the spatial-frequency spectrum.
 Dark-field illumination in microscopy is an example.
 See also aperture synthesis.

 Multiplexing spatial-frequency bands

 An image is formed using the normal passband of the optical device.
-Then some known light structure, for example a set of light fringes that need not even be within the passband, is superimposed on the target.
+Then, some known light structure (for example, a set of light fringes) is superimposed on the target.
 The image now contains components resulting from the combination of the target and the superimposed light structure, e.g. moiré fringes, and carries information about target detail which simple unstructured illumination does not.
 The “superresolved” components, however, need disentangling to be revealed.
 For an example, see structured illumination (figure to left).

 Multiple parameter use within traditional diffraction limit

 If a target has no special polarization or wavelength properties, two polarization states or non-overlapping wavelength regions can be used to encode target details, one in a spatial-frequency band inside the cut-off limit the other beyond it.
-Both would utilize normal passband transmission but are then separately decoded to reconstitute target structure with extended resolution.
+Both would use normal passband transmission but are then separately decoded to reconstitute target structure with extended resolution.